keesma/roon-mouse/README.md

 The script can be extended so you can also select the music player you want to select.
 Currently the music player is hardcoded.

+Uses https://github.com/st0g1e/roon-extension-http-api to send commands to the roon player.